By Jacqueline Olivo, USMC Daughter

 STEP FOUR: Now it’s time to shop.

-Bed, Bath, & Beyond offers a layaway program where you can shop with them, and pick it up at a location convenient to you – wherever your university may be.
-This can be especially helpful for buying bulk items like rugs that you might not want to drive or ship cross-country!
+Bed, Bath, & Beyond offers a layaway program where you can shop and pick it up at a location convenient to you – wherever your university may be.
+This can be especially helpful for buying bulky items like rugs that you might not want to drive or ship cross-country!

 Also, consider Amazon Prime.
 Students can get six months of Amazon Prime FREE with their student email – and as we all know, Amazon has some great competitive prices.
 This is incredibly useful when you’re looking to get your textbooks shipped in time for class!

-Lastly, check with your school’s Facebook pages – nine out of ten times, your university might have a marketplace page run by the students.
-Upperclassmen will sell their textbooks for cheap, or other incoming Freshmen will sell items they don’t have a use for, like the three extra microwaves!
+Lastly, check with your school’s Facebook pages – your university might have a marketplace page run by the students.
+Upperclassmen will sell their textbooks for cheap, or other incoming students will sell items they don’t have a use for, like the three extra microwaves!

-STEP FIVE: Packing the car and moving in.
+STEP FIVE: Packing the car for college move in day.

 By now, packing is probably second nature to you, right?
 Whether you’re sticking with the good ol’ cardboard boxes or upgrading to plastic bins, make sure to pack smart, with the things you’ll need immediately in the most accessible place.
 I’d recommend your bed bug spray and bed linens to be some of the first things out of your car.
 You may also consider investing in a handcart – considering you’ll be moving in and out regularly for the next four years, it definitely pays itself off in all the injuries your back avoids.